-Your loved one may ask for your opinion, but then make a different decision.
-This is their decision to make.
+If your loved one makes a decision that you disagree with, remember it is their decision to make.
+Your loved one may ask you for your opinion, but they make a different decision.
 Even when you disagree, continue to communicate and support your loved one in their choices.